scenerystack/community/docs/reference/api/scenery/ColorDef.md

 # ColorDef

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/ColorDef.ts](https://github.com/phetsims/scenery/blob/main/js/util/ColorDef.ts) for the most up-to-date information.

 ## Overview

 "definition" type for generalized color paints (anything that can be given to a fill/stroke that represents just a